j-h-m/collNotes/README.md

 collNotes sister app [collBook](https://github.com/CapPow/collBook).

 The main purpose of collNotes is to export data in a format digestible by [collBook](https://github.com/CapPow/collBook).
-The default export data format is Darwin Core, so it should work with many other platforms as well.

-If you have a vested interest in a certain format, please let me know!
-I have tried to model the data in such a way that adding new export types is quick and easy to develop and test.
-I would like to test this! :)
+The default export data format is Darwin Core, and the export file type is CSV.
+If you have a request for another format or file type, I would be happy to add either!
+Feel free to make requests or suggestions in [Issues](https://github.com/j-h-m/collNotes/issues) or [Email](mailto:programmingisfunjacmot@gmail.com) me directly.

 ## [Citing collNotes & collBook](#Citation)